 Hard Money Calculator Helps To Evaluate Your Profits

 Calculating net profits is easy.
-It’s the final sales price of your property minus all your expenses including, but not limited, to original purchase price and renovation costs.
-The key words here are “not limited”.
+It’s the final sales price of your property minus all of your expenses including, but not limited to, original purchase price and renovation costs.
+The key words here are “not limited to”.
 If you skipped the first part of our hard money calculator blog, please go back and re-read it.
 If you simply subtract purchase price and renovation costs from your sales price, you will overestimate your profits.
 In fact, your expenses include purchasing costs, holding costs and selling costs.
 You must take them into account when calculating your profits.